ptthanh02/SmallCapper/README.md

 3. Click "Convert to Small Caps"
 4. View the results in both CSS small caps (preview) and Unicode small caps
 5. Copy the Unicode small caps result to use anywhere

-## Hosting on GitHub Pages

-This project is designed to be hosted on GitHub Pages, which is completely free.
-Follow these steps to set it up:

-1. Fork or clone this repository
-2. Go to repository Settings
-3. Navigate to "Pages" in the sidebar
-4. Under "Source", select "main" branch
-5. Save the settings
-6. Your site will be published at `https://ptthanh02.github.io/SmallCapper/`

 ## Technical Details